A handy guide to the kid-friendly coves and sandy bays around Traverse City for your next beach day.

 Clinch Park Beach

-Next to the old Traverse City zoo and adjacent to the Clinch Park Marina, Clinch Park beach is a great place to get your tan on while squeezing in some quality people watching.
-Over 1500 feet of sand along West Grand Traverse Bay, Clinch Park features picnic tables, lifeguards from mid-June to August (great for younger swimmers) and is just a short walk from downtown Traverse City restaurants and coffee bars.
+Adjacent to the Clinch Park Marina, Clinch Park beach is a great place to get your tan on while squeezing in some quality people watching.
+With more than 1,500 feet of sand along West Grand Traverse Bay, Clinch Park features picnic tables and is just a short walk from downtown Traverse City restaurants, coffee and, most important, ice cream.
 Head east of Union Street on Grandview Parkway.

 East Bay Park Beach

 Located on East Bay Boulevard, Easy Bay Park has a lot going for it.
-Views of the glass tower of the Grand Traverse Resort and Spa, a pleasant park area with grills and bathrooms, and a small playground all make this beach ideal for families with young children.
+A pleasant park area with grills and bathrooms and a small playground all make this beach ideal for families with young children.
 The water of this Lake Michigan bay remains very shallow for a long distance out, allowing new swimmers as well as those who are more inclined to wade than free-style, to splash to their heart’s content.

 Traverse City State Park Beach

-On the other side of busy U.S. 31 from the sprawling Traverse City State Park campground lies a long strech of peach and quiet.
+On the other side of busy U.S. 31 from the sprawling Traverse City State Park campground lies a long stretch of peace and quiet.
 The Traverse City State Park Beach, which is accessible via an elevated walkway over the traffic, is one of Traverse City’s most popular beach spots.
-With picnic tables, restrooms, on-duty lifegaurds and an outlet of Mitchell Creek at the west end of the beach, it is the perfect place to bring a lunch and spend the day.
+With picnic tables, restrooms and an outlet of Mitchell Creek at the west end of the beach, it is the perfect place to bring a lunch and spend the day.
 A state park permit is required should you want to park your car there, but foot access is free.